 - having a close relative with type 2 diabetes

-- having higher-than-normal blood glucose levels prior to pregnancy, or signs of insulin resistance, such as polycystic ovarian syndrome or acanthosis nigricans
+- having conditions that cause insulin resistance, such as polycystic ovarian syndrome (PCOS) and the skin disorder acanthosis nigricans

-Some ethnic groups are also at a higher risk for developing gestational diabetes, and include:
+Some ethnic groups are also at a higher risk for developing gestational diabetes, including:

 In addition, when you’re pregnant your placenta produces insulin-blocking hormones.
-This helps sugar stay in your blood longer after a meal.
+This makes sugar stay in your blood longer after a meal.
 Your baby gets nutrients from your blood, so it’s beneficial during pregnancy for nutrients to be in your blood longer so your baby can access them.
-So a certain level of insulin resistance is normal during pregnancy.
+A certain level of insulin resistance is normal during pregnancy.

 Your glucose levels could get too high during pregnancy if: